Oh my, where to start? It has always seemed a pity to me that we need to make mistakes from which to learn.

 She had a new gardener working for her and Pat thought she was fluent in Zulu, but apparently, not so.

-Mom was venting to my father, he asked her what she had said.
-She told him in Zulu, and as my Dad was fluent in Zulu, he laughed and said,” Pat, he did exactly what you told him to do.
+Pat was venting to my Dad who was fluent in Zulu, he laughed and said,” Pat, he did exactly what you told him to do.
 I suggest you speak to him in English, next time.”

 My husband was always on at me about reading the instructions, so you can imagine my glee when I watched him attempting to put a special typist chair together and making a right muck up of it.